Content creation: attract clients by pleasing yourself

 I know what you’re thinking, this is total bullshit.
 We attract clients by giving them content they want, right?

 It’s always about the client.
 There isn’t a day that goes by when the client doesn’t come before everything: your own child (in my case, dog), your personal safety – in essence, your actual life.

 “Bitch, don’t you dare deviate from your client-centric purpose”

-I read posts that talk about this (I don’t ever finish the posts, I can’t be arsed, and I’m usually so fucked off by them that I miss the point being made.
-I’m a dick like that).
-One post in particular got me a little bent out of shape, what the guy in question was saying was true, at least, he was repeating the standard marketing, party line.
+I read a lot of posts that talk about this (I don’t ever finish the posts because I’m usually so fucked off by them).
+One post in particular got me a little bent out of shape.
+The author was repeating the standard marketing party line:

 “Create content that your clients want to consume”

 How can you possibly know what ALL your clients want to consume?

 But marketers say that, and as a content writer, I’ve said it – up to a point.
 And that point is my own fulfilment.
 I often wonder if some digital marketing types actually believe the stuff they peddle but that’s for another post.